On the edge-Erd\H{o}s-P\'{o}sa property of Ladders: Long Ladders

 The following lemma yields one part of the proof of Theorem~\ref{no14rungs}.

-\begin{lemma} For every integer $l \geq 14$, there is no function $f: \N \rightarrow \R$ such that for every graph $G$ and every integer $k$, there is an edge-hitting set $B$ of size at most $f(k)$ such that $G - B$ does not contain a ladder with $l$~rungs as a minor. \end{lemma}
+\begin{lemma} For every integer $l \geq 14$ and every function $f: \N \rightarrow \R$, there exists an $r \in \N$ such that the graph $G^*$ (as defined in the beginning of the section) contains no set $B$ of at most $f(2)$ edges such that $G - B$ does not contain a ladder with $l$~rungs as a minor. \end{lemma}